tothenew/pennypincher/README.md

 It supports both the slack and the email for notifying the user with the report.

-3. Can I use a custom CloudWatch metrics changes to these?
+3. Can I use a custom CloudWatch metrics?

 As of now, custom CloudWatch metrics are not supported, but, you can configure the [advance settings](docs/advanced_settings.md).

-4. What features are in development?

-The data output is not supported in JSON format.
-This will allow for the additional output formats like xlsx and csv.

 ### Known Issues
 1. In rare circumstances, there might be an issue in pricing when the Europiean regions are included.

+### Features in Development
+1. Working on supporting the data output in JSON format.
+This will allow for the additional output formats like xlsx and csv.
+2. User inputs is not enabled for the configuration of the recommendation criteria.